What? So What? Now What?

 • What should we do next?

-In other words Observe, then Feel and Evaluate, and finally Respond.
+In other words first observe, then feel and/or evaluate, and finally respond.

 What?